Think of Dorset and you'll probably think of Bournemouth beach and the Olympic sailing at Weymouth. Maybe even Durdle Door.

 But there's much, much more to see.
 Dorset is quite possibly the best place to cycle in the UK.
 It has everything we want and few people outside the county have experienced it.

-They’re missing out as we revel in it.
-If you feel inclined to take your wheels to Dorset, then here’s why.
+They're missing out as we revel in it.
+If you feel inclined to take your wheels to Dorset, read on for our highlights of the area.

 The stunning Isle of Purbeck

 Yes, we know, the Isle of Purbeck is attached to the mainland.
 Why is it called an isle, then?
 That doesn't matter.
 What does matter is that it is simply stunning.